sparkflows/sparkflows-docs/docs/commands/linux.rst

 du -sh *

-Removes all the wheel files in the cache
+Remove all the wheel files in the cache
 -----------

 pip cache purge